Keiser M3i Review – Great Quality But Not Smart

 It has Poly-V Belt drive mechanism which is all one single piece that ensures smooth and efficient power transfer.
 Moreover, its impressive warranty of 5 years on the frame and 3 years on mechanical parts demonstrates the Keiser’s commitment to durability.

-One of the key distinguishing factors of the Keiser M3i is its manually adjustable magnetic resistance type, offering 24 levels of resistance.
+One of the key distinguishing factors of the Keiser M3i that makes it appealing to some but dealbreaker to ther is its manually adjustable magnetic resistance system with 24 levels.
 The lever/shaft handle makes resistance adjustments seamless especially compared to traditional knobs that need continues twisting.
+It’s an outdated system compared to motorised system because it doesn’t auto-resistance.
+But it also has its advantages that I will go over later.

-Additionally, the bike features a smart backlit console that goes dim when there is light in the room so it save battery.
-It displays essential metrics such as time, gear level, distance, speed, odometer, RPM, watts, heart rate, and calories burned.
+On another note, the Keiser M3i bike features a smart backlit console that goes dim when there is light in the room so it saves battery.
+It also displays essential metrics such as time, gear level, distance, speed, odometer, RPM, watts, heart rate, and calories burned.

 The Keiser M3i goes above and beyond its competitors with several notable advantages.
 Notably, it stands out for its exceptional quality, proudly made in the USA.
 Additionally, its whisper-quiet operation sets it apart from other magnetic indoor bikes, so you get to have a peaceful workout environment.